sspeedy99/whatsapp-cli/README.md

 2. Scan the QR code displayed on screen from the WhatsApp mobile app.
 3. Press `y` in console after WhatsApp Web is done loading, to connect your phone.

-#### Switch to another chat

-`sendto <name>`

-1. Type it while `chat.py` is running.
-1. Replace `<name>` with the name of the contact/group you want to chat with now.
-Again, partial names will work.
-2. You can switch between chats as many times you want.
-Unread messages will be displayed to you every time.

 #### Stop sending messages and only receive messages